Brian R. Jacobson

 Profile

 Brian Jacobson is a historian of modern visual culture and media and their intersections with histories of science and technology.
-His research focuses on world making and the creation of artificial environments, from media architecture and visual representation to energy infrastructure, climate control, and terraforming.
+His current research focuses on the connections between art, media, and extractive industries, including the raw materials of art and media creation as well as the role visual media play in modern science and in shaping the public understanding of energy industries and changing twentieth-century ecologies.

 Featured News